Meet the individuals who are helping make Inspired Teaching a reality.

 Patricia Michelle Odom

-Eileen is excited to be starting her 11th year of teaching as the newest member of the Duke Ellington School for the Arts science department.
+Eileen is a SCALE Teacher Leader and is excited to be starting her 11th year of teaching as the newest member of the Duke Ellington School for the Arts science department.
 She will be teaching 9th grade Biology and 10th grade Chemistry at Ellington, providing inquiry-based instruction as part of the SCALE:Science Curriculum Advancement through Literacy Enhancement team.

 Tricia has more than a decade of experience as an educator in District of Columbia Public and Charter Schools.
 She most recently joined the Lesley University adjunct faculty, teaching literacy courses, mentoring, and coaching in DC for the Urban Teacher Center’s residency certification master’s program.
 In addition, she serves as adjunct professor for the University of the District of Columbia’s National Center for Urban Education – Urban Teacher Academy.
 Specializing in effective strategies for training teachers to facilitate literacy among urban readers and writers – regardless of special needs, first language or reading ability – she believes every teacher and child can succeed and feels strongly that an excellent education for every student is the key to all our futures.
 To that end, she is dedicated to using her expertise to support new DC teachers by serving as a mentor with the esteemed Center for Inspired Teaching in Washington, DC.